1988 Buick Century Oil Change

 Types of Motor Oil for Buicks

 Wondering if we carry the right motor oil for your Buick?
 We stock outstanding motor oils because that's what your engine deserves.
-Consult Buick's recommendations to select the right 1988 Century oil and talk with a teammate to learn more about our oil options: Quaker State® Advanced Durability™ conventional oil, Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
+Consult Buick's recommendations to select the right 1988 Century oil and talk with a teammate to learn more about our oil options: Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
 There are plenty of motor oils on the market today, so why do we prefer these brands?
 They are tested and trusted.
-For instance, when tested on taxi fleets from coast to coast, Quaker State was shown to provide double the protection when compared to the industry standard.
-[1] And Pennzoil?
-Pennzoil Synthetics feature the capabilities to advance with vehicle technology to offer complete protection for not only the engines of today, but also the engines of tomorrow.
-For heavy-duty engines, there's Shell Rotella.
-It's made for gasoline and diesel engines that need to survive the toughest working conditions, and is fortified to deliver heightened performance in extreme temperatures, increased wear protection, and better oxidation resistance.
-For help selecting the right motor oil for your 1988 Buick Century, defer to Buick's recommendations.
+For instance, The Pennzoil Platinum® Full Synthetic line of motor oils with PurePlus® Technology is formulated from pure natural gas, unlike traditional synthetic motor oils, which helps lead to better performance.
+Then there's Shell Rotella heavy-duty engine oil.
+It's made for gasoline and diesel engines that need to overcome the strenuous working conditions, and is fortified to deliver increased wear protection, heightened performance in extreme temperatures, and improved oxidation resistance.
+For help picking the correct motor oil for your 1988 Buick Century, refer to Buick's recommendations first.

 Where to Get an Oil Change for Buick Century